sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 ### 9.3.
 Training Models with 1 Hidden Layer, Overcapacity, and Convergence Guarantees

+Using the SGD, the average hinge loss evolves at each iterations (or epochs), where the algorithm runs through all the training examples (in sample order), performing a stochastic gradient descent update
+Typically, after a few runs over the training examples, the network actually succeeds in finding a solution that has zero hinge loss.

-When the problem is complex, a neural network with just the capacity in terms of number of nodes that would be theoretically enough to find a separable solution (classify all the example correctly) may not actually arrive to such optimal classification.
+When the problem is however complex, a neural network with just the capacity in terms of number of nodes that would be theoretically enough to find a separable solution (classify all the example correctly) may not actually arrive to such optimal classification.
 More in general, for multi-layer neural networks, stochastic gradient descent (SGD) is not guaranteed to reach a global optimum (but they can find a locally optimal solution, which is typically quite good).

 We can facilitate the optimization of these architectures by giving them **overcapacity** (increasing the number of nodes in the layer(s)), making them a little bit more complicated than they need to be to actually solve the task.